Modern competitive archery: Archery with humans as targets, or very near the target

 Demonstrations of archery skill are sometimes featured as entertainment in circuses or Wild West shows.
 Sometimes these acts feature a performer acting as a human "target" (strictly speaking they are not the target as the objective of the archer is to narrowly miss them, however they are frequently referred to as human targets).
 Archery in this context is sometimes known as one of the "impalement arts", a category which also includes knife throwing and sharpshooting demonstrations.
 Apache boys were trained to protect themselves by giving them a shield and having several warriors shoot at them with blunt arrows, which can still do severe damage.

 In some recreational groups, a form of archery known as combat archery is practiced, where several archers divided into "lights" and "heavies", namely those wearing armour or not, shoot at each other with cushion-tipped arrows from low-powered longbows, with a maximum draw-weight of 30 lb.
 The rules of combat archery dictate that no archer may shoot at a light, however all may shoot at a heavy.
 Combat archery can be an interesting challenge for participants, as it involves shooting at moving targets, and can be used to re-create battles.
 In Australia, it is more common for 'lights' to wear enough protection that they can shoot at each other as well.

-It is important to note the strict separation between archery practised as a competitive sport and archery as an impalement art.
+There is a strict separation between archery practised as a competitive sport and archery as an impalement art.
 For example, organising bodies for competitive archery prohibit activity that involves deliberate shooting in the general direction of a human being.
 The separation between the worlds of competition archery and the impalement arts is more marked than that between, for example, knife throwing as a sport and as an entertainment.
 While some competition knife throwers have also performed circus acts and there are official organisations that embrace both worlds, there is little or no evidence of such crossover in archery, with perhaps the sole exception of reenactment groups (e.g. Society for Creative Anachronism), where archers can both compete in a tournament (target archery) and participate in combat archery, shooting with light bows and special safety arrows at well armoured warriors (often knights).

 However archery involving a person in the vicinity of the target is a particularly dangerous practice and, even with very experienced performers, there have been cases of very serious injury.

 Another situation where archery features as an entertainment is in its portrayal in movies.
 Howard Hill used his extraordinary accuracy for the archery in the movie The Adventures of Robin Hood (1938) starring Errol Flynn.
 He used a heavy hunting bow to hit small reinforced target areas on the chests of actors in motion.
 Hill also performed stunts such as shooting an apple held by a volunteer and shooting a stone as it was thrown in the air.
 Some of his stunts can be seen in the short film Cavalcade of Archery (1946).